 Talk to your parents or grandparents about money management and budgeting techniques, and you’ll more than likely start hearing phrases like checkbook balancing, envelope system and 80/20 method.
-While there are basic money management principles within all of those techniques that are important to know, let’s face it – there’s a reason why money (or lack of) has continued to be one of the most common stressors for the average American.
+There are basic money management principles within all of those techniques that are important to know.
+But let’s face it – there’s a reason why money (or lack of) has continued to be one of the most common stressors for the average American.
 Traditional budgeting methods are tedious, manual processes that are difficult for most people to maintain and track when unexpected expenses creep up.

 Modern technology has provided us with so many helpful resources to assist us with money management.
 Online budgeting tools will categorize your expenses, learn and predict your spending habits, alert you when you’re getting close to your spending limit in a certain category, and the list goes on and on.
 Of course, it’s still important for you to be aware of what you bring home and what you spend, but digital tools and apps can take a lot of time and guesswork out of budgeting day today.

-If you’ve been hesitant to delve into some of these digital budgeting solutions, or if you simply don’t know where to start, we’ve put together a list of some of our favorite money management resources:
+Maybe you’ve been hesitant to delve into some of these digital budgeting solutions.
+Or maybe you simply don’t know where to start.
+Well we’ve put together a list of some of our favorite money management resources:

-You Need a Budget (YNAB) – YNAB is a paid tool but takes the approach of assigning every dollar to a spending or saving category and is particularly useful for couples who may be budgeting from joint accounts and cards.
+You Need a Budget (YNAB) is a paid tool but takes the approach of assigning every dollar to a spending or saving category.
+It’s particularly useful for couples who may be budgeting from joint accounts and cards.
 They also offer a trial period before you have to start paying for the service.

-Personal Capital – This tool is great for those of us who need help not only budgeting but tracking and keeping up with our investments.
+Personal Capital is great for those of us who need help not only budgeting but tracking and keeping up with our investments.
 It offers automated analyses of investment fees, as well as asset classes – all for free.

 No matter what tools or tactics you utilize to help you with managing your money– don’t give up!
-Income, expenses, and debt will be ever-evolving throughout your life, and you will have to adjust your approach to tracking all of it accordingly.
+Income, expenses, and debt will be ever-evolving throughout your life.
+Because of this, you’ll have to adjust your approach to tracking all of it accordingly.
 Start with thinking about what your money goals are, and then select some of the solutions here that will best help you reach those goals.
 If you find the platform or technique you implemented isn’t working for you, try another!
 More than half the battle is getting a budgeting routine down that you can easily follow and stick to.